Cherokee Film Incentive

 Other Considerations

-• Can be coupled with the OK Rebate.
+• Can be coupled with the OK Rebate, TFMAC and OKC.

-• CPA audit required (can be the same audit used for the OK incentive providing the audit also substantiates the CN incentive requirements.)
+• CPA audit required (can be the same audit used for the OK incentive providing the audit also substantiates the Cherokee Nation incentive requirements.)

 • Application Process